chef/chef-web-docs/chef_master/source/api_chef_server.rst

 /organizations
 -----------------------------------------------------
-The Chef server may contain multiple organizations.
+The Chef Infra Server may contain multiple organizations.

 The ``/organizations`` endpoint has the following methods: ``GET`` and ``POST``.

-.. warning:: This endpoint may only be accessed by the ``pivotal`` user, which is created as part of the installation process for the Chef server.
+.. warning:: This endpoint may only be accessed by the ``pivotal`` user, which is created as part of the installation process for the Chef Infra Server.
 (See the "Query for Users and Orgs" example below for an example of how to access this endpoint with the ``pivotal`` user.)

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``GET`` method is used to get a list of organizations on the Chef server.
+The ``GET`` method is used to get a list of organizations on the Chef Infra Server.

 This method has no parameters.